<img src="https://secure.tool3sign.com/182543.png" style="display:none;">

 Cloud MES stands for a cloud-based Manufacturing Execution System.
 It is a digital platform that controls, monitors and optimises manufacturing processes via the cloud.
 Unlike traditional systems, a Cloud MES offers real-time insight, scalability and simplicity in management accessible anytime, anywhere, without depending on local infrastructure.

 By combining these insights with our expertise in Management Consulting en Data & Analytics, you can significantly accelerate the digital transformation of your production environment.
-A smart first step is to perform a Digital Maturity Scan.
+A smart first step is to perform a Digital Maturity Assessment.
 This will give you insight into your current digital maturity and develop a clear roadmap for further growth.

 What does MES stand for?